Gravitational potential in spherical topologies: Discussions

 \subsection{Interpretation of the even and odd orders}

 In Table~\ref{tab:results}, we see that the spherical topologies have the same isotropic odd orders of their expansion series at fixed curvature, and the same even orders at fixed volume.
-For the 3-torus, the first order is missing with respect to the spherical cases, but again, the second order is the same at fixed volume.
-To interpret this remarkable feature let us consider the solution of the Poisson equation~\eqref{eq::NEN_Poisson} in $\mH^3$, which can be thought of as $\mathbb{R}^3$ on which a non-zero spatial curvature of the form $\CR_{ij} = \initial{\CR}/ (3a^2)\, h_{ij} = -2/a^2\, h_{ij}$ is imposed: we have $D_cD^c\Phi_{\mH^3} = 4\pi GM\delta_{\mH^3}$, which leads to
+For the 3-torus, the first order is missing, in contrast to the spherical cases, but again, the second order is the same at fixed volume.
+To interpret this remarkable feature let us consider the solution of the Poisson Eq.~\eqref{eq::NEN_Poisson} in $\mH^3$ (we discuss the physical relevance of this solution in the Appendix), which can be thought of as $\mathbb{R}^3$ on which a non-zero spatial curvature of the form $\CR_{ij} = \left(\initial{\CR}/ (3a^2)\right)\, h_{ij} = -(2/a^2)\, h_{ij}$ is imposed: we have $D_cD^c\Phi_{\mH^3} = 4\pi GM\delta_{\mH^3}$, which leads to